** Applications for 2020 are now open! **

 Students are challenged to innovate their own forms of narrative practice.
 Teaching focuses on some of the different methods of innovating that have contributed to new forms of narrative practice, such as co-research, partnerships, cross-cultural invention, folk cultural innovation, synthesis of practice with readings from outside the field, responding to challenges in relation to politics of experience and translations across languages.
 This involves revisiting some of the social and intellectual histories of narrative practice and drawing on recent international innovations as case studies of innovation.
 Drawing on these histories and practices of innovation, in the second half of the subject, students are then required to undertake an original piece of practice research, with findings presented in a standard required for publication.

-Fees in 2015 were AUD$17,980 for all students and are subject to an annual increase.
+Fees for 2020 are AUD$21,568 for all students and are subject to an annual increase.
 Fees include tuition, course materials and access to on-line resources and the opportunity to attend a public graduation ceremony.
 As enrolled students of the University of Melbourne, students have access to a range of facilities and amenities provided by the University of Melbourne.

 FEE-HELP provides interest-free loans to eligible students to help pay part or all of their tuition.
 FEE-HELP is only available to Australian citizens.
 For more information click here.